Buford Pusser: Death

-His name is mentioned in the song "First Blood" on the 2022 album Bleed Out by the American folk-indie band The Mountain Goats.

-Pop culture
+Popular culture

 Pusser was the subject of three biographical books written by W.R.
 Morris: The Twelfth of August: The Story of Buford Pusser (1971), Buford: True Story of "Walking Tall" Sheriff Buford Pusser (1984), and The State Line Mob: A True Story of Murder and Intrigue (1990).
 In addition, Morris also created a pictorial history book of Buford called The Legacy of Buford Pusser: A Pictorial History of the "Walking Tall" Sheriff (1997).
 Pusser's daughter Dwana released a book in 2009 entitled Walking On, which is also an account of his life.

 The 1973 movie Walking Tall was based on Pusser's story.
 It was followed by two sequels in 1975 and 1977, a TV movie in 1978, and a brief TV series in 1981.

 A remake by the same title was released in 2004 starring Dwayne Johnson as the main character, renamed Chris Vaughn.
 After the success of the 2004 film, Walking Tall: The Payback was released in 2007 direct-to-video.
 The name of the main character, who was portrayed by Kevin Sorbo, was changed to Nick Prescott, and the movie was set in the Dallas area.
 Later that year, on September 25, 2007, Sorbo returned in Walking Tall: Lone Justice.